-Before Peter Jackson re-released his big screen adaptations of J.R.R.
-Tolkien’s The Lord of the Rings trilogy in 4K Ultra HD at the end of last year, he couldn’t resist tinkering with his beloved trio of blockbusters first.
-We’re not talking drastic, Star Wars: Special Edition-level changes here; all the original visual effects remain the same and Jackson hasn’t added any new scenes.
-Instead, Jackson has focused solely on remastering the colour timing and surround sound featured in The Fellowship of The Ring, The Two Towers, and The Return of the King to make them more consistent – both with each other and with the newer Hobbit prequel trilogy.
+When Peter Jackson re-released his big screen adaptations of J.R.R.
+Tolkien’s The Lord of the Rings trilogy in 4K Ultra HD at the end of last year, he couldn’t resist tinkering with his beloved trio of blockbusters.
+Now, we’re not talking drastic, Star Wars: Special Edition-level changes here.
+All the original visual effects remain the same and Jackson hasn’t added any new scenes.
+Instead, Jackson focused solely on remastering the colour timing and surround sound in The Fellowship of The Ring, The Two Towers, and The Return of the King to make them more consistent – both with each other and with his newer Hobbit prequel trilogy.

 How is Faramir different in the Two Towers movie compared to the book?